patrickromeromccafferty/wetgrain/about.md

 Since 2020, it has included the work of emerging poets alongside recipients of awards including the Pulitzer, a MacArthur Fellowship, the Pushcart Prize, the German Book Prize, and the Eric Gregory.

 Each issue, selected poets are invited to contribute a short piece of commentary on a poem included in the issue.
+As of Issue Five, we also publish interviews and flash essays.
 Covers feature commissioned etchings and are hand-printed, making each copy an original print.

 Submissions are open for Issue Six, guest-edited by Nasim Luczaj, Eloise Birtwhistle, & Charles Lang, until the 4th April 2025 (see our submission guidelines [here](submit.mc))